filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 export FIL_PROOFS_USE_GPU_TREE_BUILDER=1   # when GPU is available export FIL_PROOFS_PARAMETER_CACHE=/fast/disk/folder # > 100GiB!
 export FIL_PROOFS_PARENT_CACHE=/fast/disk/folder2   # > 50GiB!
+export LOTUS_WORKER_NAME="Your-Worker-Name" # if not set, defaults to hostname

 # The following increases speed of PreCommit1 at the cost of using a full
 # CPU core-complex rather than a single core.